 If you’re trying to lose weight or eat a more heart-healthy diet, a meal plan that includes more home-cooked meals can help you meet your health goals.
 Meals you prepare at home tend to have more fiber and fewer calories and fat compared to fast food and many entrees on restaurant menus.

-Meal planning forces you to think about what you’re going to eat.
+Meal planning forces you to think about what you’re going to eat and about portion control.
 If your goal is weight loss, you can fill your meal plan with lighter dishes and avoid high-calorie meals like fried foods and cream-based soups and sauces.
 Research supports meal planning for weight management.
 People who routinely meal plan are less likely to be overweight or obese compared to people who eat without a plan.

 3. Save time